ws333/iases3frontends/webapp/docs/src/md/terms-of-service.md

 ## 2. Acceptable Use

+You agree not to use the Service to:

 - Violate any applicable laws or regulations
 - Infringe upon the rights of others
 - Distribute malware or harmful code
 - Attempt to gain unauthorized access to other accounts or systems

+Any use of the Service for the above purposes is strictly prohibited and may result in suspension or termination of your access.

 ## 3. Privacy